DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/update.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Update a model to a newer version
+# Update a Model to a Newer Version

 <!-- prettier-ignore -->
 !!! warning